OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 Structure | Description
 ---|---
 [ExcludedApplications](<#Structure_ExcludedApplications>) | Represents an exclusion rule for a specific application.
 Exclusion rules specify applications in which scripts are not to be inserted.
-[ExcludedEspaces](<#Structure_ExcludedEspaces>) | Represents an exclusion rule for a specific module.
-Exclusion rules specify modules in which scripts are not to be inserted.
+[ExcludedEspaces](<#Structure_ExcludedEspaces>) | Represents an exclusion rule for a specific eSpace.
+Exclusion rules specify eSpaces in which scripts are not to be inserted.
 [JavaScript](<#Structure_JavaScript>) | Represents a script to be included in the HTML of Web Screens.

 ## Actions